ninja1cak/zwallet-be/README.md

 ## Overview

-An online coffee shop is a website that allows users to register,login,make some profile, and order their favorite coffee online.
-Offering a wide selection of coffee, fast delivery, and convenient ordering, this platform is a practical solution for coffee lovers who want to enjoy the best quality coffee from the comfort of their homes
+Zwallet is an application that focussing in banking needs for all users in the world.
+Zwallet app supports banking activities such as transfers, top ups, histories, etc. Zwallet app also supports user controls such as login, register, and update profiles.

 ## Features

-- Authentication & Authorization
+- Authentication
-- Products (search, sort, filter, update, create, delete)
+- Transaction (search, sort, filter, create)
-- Customer Role: New Order, Profile
-- Seller Role: Manage Order, Manage Products, Seller Profile
+- User Role: Tranfer, Profile (Update)
 - Error Handling
+- Email Activation
 - etc.

 ## Technologies Used